-The number of sets and repetitions is a fundamental part of any training plan, although it is often left to chance.
+The number of sets and reps is a key part of any training plan, although it is often left to chance.

-Normally 2 or 3 series per exercise and between 10 to 12 repetitions.
+As a rule, there are 2 or 3 sets per exercise and between 10 to 12 repetitions.
 For everything.

-Although there is no magic number, we will present you with a guide to help you organize the teu plan effectively, and above all, to adapt in accordance with the your situation.
+Although there is no magic number, we will present you with a guide to help you organize the your plan effectively, and above all, adapt according to the your situation.

-Before we get to the number of sets and repetitions, there is one factor we need to address first.
+Before we move on to the number of sets and reps, there is one factor that we need to address first.

 Number of weekly workouts

-First, you need to set the number of times you will train weekly.
+First, you need to define the number of times you are going to train weekly.

-Only then should you decide the number of sets and repetitions you are going to do.
+Only then should you decide the number of sets and reps you are going to do.

-Both want to win muscle mass, but while António decides to go training five times a week, José has little time available and can only go three times.
+Both want to gain muscle mass, but while António decides to go train five times a week, José has little time available and can only go three times.

 They talk to Joaquim, the instructor of the gymnasium, and lead with the same ABC training.

-Os exercises are the same and the number of sets and repetitions too.
+You Exercises they are the same and the number of sets and repetitions as well.